Cisco N9300 Series Smart Switches FAQ

 Q. How does Cisco Hypershield work with the Cisco N9300 Series Smart Switch solution?

-A. The Cisco N9300 Series Smart Switch adds to the growing family of Cisco Hypershield network-based enforcers (for example, the Hypershield VM appliance).
-The Cisco N9300 Series Smart Switch delivers on the Cisco Hypershield vision of embedding security capabilities into the networking infrastructure, simplifying operations, security, and network topologies.
+A. The Cisco N9300 Series Smart Switch delivers on the Cisco Hypershield vision of embedding security capabilities into the networking infrastructure, simplifying operations, security, and network topologies.

-Q. What are the benefits of the Cisco N9300 Series Smart Switch along with Cisco Hypershield?
+Q. What are the benefits of using Cisco N9300 Series Smart Switch with Cisco Hypershield?

 A. There are several benefits provided by our Cisco N9300 Series Smart Switch with Cisco Hypershield that give customers a win-win solution.

-Consistent security policies: ensures uniform security policy testing and deployment across the entire network, reducing the risk of misconfigurations and enhancing overall security posture.
+Consistent security policies: ensures uniform security policy deployment across the entire infrastructure, including network and workloads, reducing the risk of misconfigurations and enhancing overall security posture

-Increased visibility: enhances visibility across networking and security domains, enabling better monitoring, threat detection, and response capabilities.
+Increased visibility: the integration between Hypershield and Nexus Dashboard yields improved end-to-end visibility across networking and security domains, enabling better monitoring, threat detection, and response capabilities

 Q. What use cases does the Cisco N9300 Series Smart Switch address?